13 Ich bin ein Berliner

 “He speaks English.
 You can say hello.”

-Shaun found himself having a very awkward conversation with a young man whose English wasn’t nearly as fluent as his grandmother has taken for granted.
+Shaun found himself having a very awkward conversation with a young man whose English wasn’t nearly as fluent as his grandmother believed it to be.

 “This is your bedroom,” she told him, showing him into a small room with a view overlooking the last stretch of S-Bahn line in West-Berlin before it disappeared over the bridge into the GDR.
 Everything looked clean and spacious, and it cost half as much as the guest house and included breakfast.